-- Consistency with the objectives of the Commercial zone of LPS2; - The intended patron numbers relative to the size of the subject building; - Consistency with the matters to be considered by local government of Clause 67 of the Planning and Development (Local Planning Schemes) Regulations 2015; - Inadequate provision of car parking, including the availability of on-street parking; - Pedestrian access to the site; and - Anti-social behaviour, including the potential for people to congregate outside of the building.
+- Consistency with the objectives of the Commercial zone of LPS2; - The intended patron numbers relative to the size of the subject building

+- Inadequate provision of car parking, including the availability of on-street parking; - Pedestrian access to the site; and - Anti-social behaviour, including the potential for people to congregate outside of the building.

-Administration's and the applicant's responses to the submissions received are provided as Attachment 5 and Attachment 6 respectively.
+Administration's and the applicant's responses to the submissions received are provided as Attachment 4 and Attachment 5 respectively.